selina101/CreateLabWork/README.md

 ## Goat power PCB
-Contains the PCB for Max's robot.
+Contains the power distribution PCB for Max's robot.

 All the components were bought separately and soldered by hand.